unicode-org/icu4x/docs/crate-ownership.md

 Each crate released on crates.io should have:

 1. Two or more owners
-2. Owners should be from different teams, functional areas or companies
+2. Owners should be from different areas
 3. Team ownership is required for future maintenance

 ## Two Owners